kohryan/isosehat-v3/README.md

 **If a location is underserved, hazard-exposed, or hard to reach, what kind of healthcare intervention should happen there next?**

 Instead of treating the map as decoration, Isosehat makes it the primary interface.
 Click a location and the app assembles population, hazard, facility, support network, and isochrone evidence into a planning-ready command panel.

+This public repository is also prepared for the **Gen AI APAC Academy hackathon** context, where clarity, reproducibility, and public sharing matter.

 ## ✨ Live Links